Home > Become a Notary > How to Become a Colorado Notary

 Traditional notarization – This type of notarization requires the signer and the notary to meet physically in the same room within face-to-face proximity of one another.
 Traditional notarization involves an individual signing a tangible document with an inked pen and a notary public signing and affixing an inked notary stamp impression to the tangible notarial certificate.

 Electronic notarizations (e-Notarization) – This type of notarization requires the signer and the electronic notary (e-Notary) to meet physically in the same room within face-to-face proximity of one another.
-However, the notarization is performed on an electronic document using electronic signatures, an electronic notary seal, and an electronic notarial certificate.
+However, the notarization is performed on an electronic document using electronic signatures and an electronic notarial certificate.
+An eNotary will use a Document Authentication Number (DAN) instead of a stamp to notarize the electronic document.

 Remote notarization – The signer appears remotely before a remote notary via audio-video communication.
 The notarization is performed on an electronic document using electronic signatures, an electronic notary seal, and an electronic notarial certificate.